 The teachings of French pastor and theologian John Calvin (1509-1564) have been a significant part of the Protestant branch of the Christian faith for over 500 years.
 At the beginning of the 21st...

-The terms Calvinist and Presbyterian are used to describe churches, belief systems, and the people associated with them.
+The terms Calvinist and Presbyterian describe churches, belief systems, and the people associated with them.
 Many people know that these terms relate to a certain tradition in Protestant...